siimurik/SnowPit/SfePy_Testing/README.md

 \int_{\Omega} \frac{ds}{dx} \frac{dT}{dx} \, dx = \int_{\Omega} s f \, dx
 $$

 The minus sign disappears because it is absorbed during the integration by parts process.
-The derivative of $T $is transferred to $s $, and the sign change is a result of this transfer.
+The derivative of $T$ is transferred to $s$, and the sign change is a result of this transfer.

 ### Summary

 - The minus sign disappears due to integration by parts.
-- Integration by parts transfers the derivative from $T $to $s $, changing the sign in the process.
+- Integration by parts transfers the derivative from $T$ to $s$, changing the sign in the process.